California planning low-carbon oasis where cars aren't king

 Between 2010 and 2035, Southern California planners project, 68 percent will be multi-family and 32 percent single family.

-There is ample room for skepticism.
+There is ample room for scepticism.
 California's exurbs mushroomed during the last economic boom, turning now-bankrupt Stockton into a Bay Area suburb with an hour and a half commute in each direction.

 Building high-density communities will only alienate buyers, said Joel Kotkin, a professor of urban development at Chapman University in Orange, California.
 "You'll end up in a situation where we have housing that people don't want," he said.